 General Principle 5

-Laying out adequate risk management and governance practises.
+Laying out adequate risk management and governance practices.
 This will help improve the interests of consumers and build safe and sound remittance services.
 The remittance industry also faces operational and financial risks, as well as risks related to fraud, law, and reputation.
 Proper risk control commensurate with the level of risk needs to be established to safeguard the interests of both the sender and receiver.

 Formulating an Approach to Implementing the General Principles